mattermost/mattermost/CONTRIBUTING.md

  - Dev assigns `3: Ready to Merge` label.
  - If Mattermost is not in release mode (between [major feature cut and release candidate cut](https://docs.mattermost.com/process/release-process.html), the PR is merged into `master`.
- - If the PR is a major change, pmerge is postponed until the next release cycle.
+ - If the PR is a major change, merge is postponed until the next release cycle.
    - Dev calls out on the issue that it is a major change and it will be merged after branching.
    - Once the current release is branched the PR can be merged into `master`.